johanley/postscript-notes/README.md

 * set up the coordinate system: `translate` (very common), `scale`, `rotate` (less common)
 * create a path
-* paint the path (`stroke` or `fill`)

-If the same path is used more than once, consider defining the path in its own proc.
+* `stroke` and/or `fill`

 The entire sequence is usually surrounded by `gsave` and `grestore`.
 This restores the graphic state back to its original condition.

+You can both `stroke` and `fill` the same path by wrapping the first painting operation with its own `gsave`-`grestore` pair.

+If the same path is used more than once, consider defining the path in its own proc.

 ## Idiom: Local Variables